PhilipLGQ/data_story/index.md

 | 01/2020 - 03/2020 | p > 0.05 | not correlated |

 We make a summarization in the below:
-- The result of **general analysis** on compound, positive, and negative sentiment scores reveals that crypto-related quotations' sentiment does **have correlation** with the Bitcoin price.
-However, the Pearson _r_ for all four sentiment scores are relatively small, which means the **correlations are not strong**.
+- The result of **general analysis** on compound, positive, and negative sentiment scores reveals that crypto-related quotations' sentiment does **have a correlation** with the Bitcoin price.
+However, the Pearson _r_ for all four sentiment scores is relatively small, which means the **correlations are not strong**.

-- Separation analysis on the **compound score** and the **positive score** shows similar **positive correlation** from 2016 to 2019, whereas the **negative score** shows **negative correlation** only in 2016, 2019, and 2020.
+- Separation analysis on the **compound score** and the **positive score** shows a similar **positive correlation** from 2016 to 2019, whereas the **negative score** shows a **negative correlation** only in 2016, 2019, and 2020.
 This correlation pattern may suggest that a positive score determines the compound score correlation more than the negative score.

-- Separation analysis on the **neutral score** shows that in each separation during 2017-2018, neutral score is **negatively correlated** to Bitcoin price.
+- Separation analysis on the **neutral score** shows that in each separation during 2017-2018, the neutral score is **negatively correlated** to Bitcoin price.
 Combining the fact that quotations are heavily distributed in these separations, this suggests that polarized crypto quotations may correlate to a decrease in Bitcoin price, which means the Bitcoin price would affect speakers' neutrality.

 ## Conclusions
 ### The evolution story of crypto, Bitcoin in the last 5 years

-Given the analysis above, we may reach the answer of the puzzle stated at the very beginning of our data analysis.
+Given the analysis above, we may reach the answer to the puzzle stated at the very beginning of our data analysis.
 In general, **there seems to be a weak correlation between the bitcoin price and people’s sentiment towards it**.
 If we take the compound score over different time periods seriously, we may easily reach the conclusion that Bitcoin prices are actually correlated with people’s sentiment, which also makes sense because people will complain or praise Bitcoin if the price is fluctuating and indeed people’s attitude will influence the prices in turn.

 There are many reasons that can count for the weak correlation.
-One of the biggest factors is that there are many **unobserved covariates** that will affect speakers’ attitude and the bitcoin price simultaneously.
-Given the limitation of quotebank dataset, we cannot avoid such problems.
+One of the biggest factors is that there are many **unobserved covariates** that will affect speakers’ attitudes and the Bitcoin price simultaneously.
+Given the limitation of Quotebank dataset, we cannot avoid such problems.
 One way to deal with it is to introduce other datasets and complex economic theory, which is too much for our analysis.
-Also, the way we process the Bitcoin price and the division of time period will also have influence on the final analysis on the sentiment correlation result.
+Also, the way we process the Bitcoin price and the division of time period will also have an influence on the final analysis of the sentiment correlation result.

 ## References